BenjaminHoegh/TestRepository/docs/Configuration/Abbreviations.md

 The Abbreviations feature supports the following settings:

-- **allow_custom_abbr** (bool): Allows the definition of custom abbreviations directly within your Markdown content.
+- **allow_custom** (bool): Allows the definition of custom abbreviations directly within your Markdown content.
 This option is enabled by default.
-- **predefine** (array): Provides a list of predefined abbreviations and their full meanings to ensure consistency across your documents.
+- **predefined** (array): Provides a list of predefined abbreviations and their full meanings to ensure consistency across your documents.

 ## Examples